 What’s the historical significance of the Reconciliation Dinner?

 In spring 1865, a freed slave and famed Charleston chef, Nat Fuller, hosted a Reconciliation dinner at his restaurant, the Bachelor’s Retreat.
-He invited Charleston’s elite, both black and white, to sit down together in peace, and served an elaborate dinner that celebrated the local environment.
+He invited both black and white citizens to sit down together in peace and served an elaborate dinner that celebrated the local environment.
 The spirit embodied in that historic dinner helped invigorate the desire for social justice in post-Civil War America during a unique culinary experience that still calls to us to gather around a dinner table today.

 In 2015, Kevin Mitchell, an instructor of the Culinary Institute of Charleston, gathered a consortium of local culinary and social justice groups and recreated the Nat Fuller dinner, replicating both the authentic low country menu and the spirit of peace among key stakeholders and leaders around the table.

 The inaugural Shreveport Reconciliation dinner in 2016 followed this model, substituting our local foods for the feast.
 Chef Hardette Harris and a team of local chefs are creating another exciting local menu for the 2018 dinner.

 Who is hosting and sponsoring this event?